-27.16 During the biennium 2014-2015, the two High-level Committees, in support of CEB, will actively engage the organizations of the United Nations system within a joint framework to pursue strategic actions for the promotion of global, regional and country-level coherence within the work of the United Nations system and on management and administrative issues to enhance the capacity of the organizations of the common system through the coherent and coordinated use of resources, capacities and knowledge.
-The High-level Committee on Programmes will focus on promoting greater synergy in the policies and programmes of the organizations of the United Nations system in order to enhance their overall impact on helping countries meet the internationally agreed development goals, including the Millennium Development Goals.
+27.17 During the biennium 2016-2017, the two High-level Committees, in support of CEB, will actively engage the organizations of the United Nations system within a joint framework to pursue strategic actions for the promotion of global, regional and country-level coherence within the work of the United Nations system and on management and administrative issues to enhance the capability of the organizations of the common system through the coherent and coordinated use of resources, capacities and knowledge.
+The High-level Committee on Programmes will focus on promoting greater synergy in the policies and programmes of the organizations of the United Nations system in order to enhance their overall impact on helping countries meet the internationally agreed development goals, including the Millennium Development Goals, as well as transition to the post-2015 development paradigm.
 The United Nations Development Group will continue to promote coherence and coordination with regard to country-level operations.
-As necessary, the two Committees will draw on inter-agency networks, task forces and clusters to strengthen linkages between the normative and operational work of the system and to ensure that the main horizontal policy themes, sustainable development, human rights and gender, are taken into account in decision-making.
-The High-level Committee on Management, through its functional networks dealing with finance and budget, security, human resources, information and communications technology, procurement and legal and medical-related issues, will continue to focus on inter-agency cooperation to reinforce measures for the security and safety of United Nations system personnel, premises and assets, including by: strengthening the United Nations system-wide security management system; promoting accountability and transparency across the system; and disseminating best practices, modern management approaches and partnerships in all areas of management, including human resources, procurement, security, finance and budget management, information and communications technology and medical issues.
+The High-level Committee on Management will utilize its functional networks on finance and budget, security, human resources, information and communications technology, procurement and legal and medical-related issues to disseminate best practices, modern management approaches and partnerships in all areas of management.
+As necessary, the three subsidiary mechanisms will draw on inter-agency networks, task forces, working groups and clusters to strengthen linkages between the normative and operational work of the system.

-27.17 With regard to the adoption of IPSAS by the United Nations system organizations, the system-wide IPSAS team will focus on: (a) developing and maintaining IPSAS guidance and addressing specific technical issues; (b) facilitating information-sharing on IPSAS implementation, including implementation challenges, post-implementation activities and monitoring and coordination of accounting diversity, through website and e-mail communication and reports and meetings; and (c) supporting input into and understanding of developments with regard to IPSAS through the monitoring of developments, the formulation of submissions on draft standards, attendance at IPSAS Board meetings and the timely provision of information on such developments to the organizations of the common system.
+27.18 With regard to sustaining IPSAS compliance by the United Nations system organizations, the system-wide IPSAS team will focus on: (a) facilitating information-sharing and supporting organizations in sustaining IPSAS compliance, including support on specific technical issues and monitoring and coordination of accounting/reporting diversity, through website and e-mail communication and reports and meetings; and (b) supporting input into and understanding of changes to IPSAS through the monitoring of developments, the formulation of submissions on draft standards, attendance at IPSAS Board meetings and the timely provision of information on such developments to the organizations of the common system.